HatfieldDave/omni-food-project/markdown/README.md

 - Added background color
 - Added transition (FIRST TIME DOING THAT) to both full and outline
 - Gave helper class to full btn so spacing will be easy in the future

+### Push 2

+#### Altered

+- took last sentence from description to add create blurb beside gallery

+#### img gallery

+- added img gallery
+- added overlap to images using -margin
+- added border for separation
+- added blurb
+  - changed color of 250,000
+  - this color on the background aligns with WCAG standards